zulip/zulip/templates/zerver/help/user-groups.md

 # User groups

-User groups allow you to [mention](/help/mention-a-user-or-group) multiple members at once.
+User groups allow you to [mention](/help/mention-a-user-or-group) multiple users at once.
 When you mention a user group, everyone in the group is [notified](/help/pm-mention-alert-notifications) as if they were individually mentioned.